beyond-all-reason/teiserver/documents/planned_designs/clustering.md

 ## Lessons learned
 - Ensure when registering processes they have a unique key.
 I accidentally registered the LobbyThrottles without having the lobby_id be part of the key and as a result they didn't register correctly at first.
+- The pubsub.md document was incredibly helpful in planning, more documents like it should be made